Inside Sales vs. Outside Sales: How Are They Different?

 Sales training

-To succeed in a sales job, you must have a strong understanding of the product you’re selling, excellent communication skills, and the ability to close a deal.
+To succeed in a sales job, you must have a strong understanding of your product, excellent communication skills, and the ability to close a deal.
 You can learn these skills through:

 • Online courses, conferences, and workshops